ThKrypt/QualCoder/06-Cases.md

 ![Manage cases tab](https://qualcoder.files.wordpress.com/2021/05/cases.png?resize=600%2C550)

+## Hiding and showing rows and columns

+Hide columns by right-click on the table header row for options to hide that column or to hide columns beginning with specific text.
+Or to show columns starting with a text value.
+Hide rows by right-click menu and selecting a text value that equals or 'is like' some chosen text.
+Right click to order by case name or by attribute value, ascending or descending.

 Practical example: Add the three students (or cases) by clicking the Add case icon.
 Name each student: ID1, ID2 and ID3.

 ## Case file manager